What is performance activism and why is it important to avoid it in marketing? - Punch Creative

 Big fashion brand H&M has been accused of ‘Greenwashing’, by misleading their consumers on their environmental scorecards which are displayed within stores and online.
 They claim that some clothes in the eco-conscious range are made using less water.
 This has been proven to be incorrect, and in some cases, they use more water than common materials.
 The argument is that this range is no more sustainable than the rest of the clothes they sell, which are also not very sustainable either!

-As ‘Good on you’ have stated on social media, no fast-fashion brand can be sustainable.
+As ‘Good On You’ (check them out here) have stated on social media, no fast-fashion brand can be sustainable.

 How can this be applied to your next campaign?